More Than 1,200 Volunteers Participate in United Way of Southern Kentucky’s Seventh Annual Day of Caring

 Beech Tree News provides courthouse statistics on a regular basis.
 Courthouse information provided in this article is a matter of public record.
 The following records are from the Butler County Clerk and Circuit Clerk’s offices and cover July 9- 26.Civil Cases:

 With over 23 years of banking experience, Jennifer Hammer has been named the new Market President at PBI Bank in Morgantown.
 The announcement was made internally early this month and Hammer is already settling into her new position.
 She replaces Jarod Amos, who is now the Market President at PB

-Elizabethtown, KY (Dec.
-15, 2014) – More residents in Butler County now have access to 4G LTE, the most-advanced 4G network, on their Bluegrass Cellular mobile devices.
-Today, Bluegrass announced that it has expanded its 4G LTE network in and around Morgantown, Ky.
+Elizabethtown, KY (July 28, 2015) – More residents in Butler County now have access to 4G LTE, the most-advanced 4G network, on their Bluegrass Cellular mobile devices.
+Today, Bluegrass announced that it has expanded its 4G LTE network into the community of Round Hill.

 Dr. Deborah T. Givens, an assistant professor of journalism in the Department of Communication at Eastern Kentucky University, was elected to a three-year term on the International Society of Weekly Newspaper Editors board of directors during the organization’s annual conference in June.

 United Way’s Day of Caring is Wednesday, July 29, 2015.
 Kiana Coleman, of Morgantown, has organized a Senior Residents Visiting Day at Morgantown Care and Rehab.
 According to Coleman there are several residents that have very few if any visitors.

 Kids on the Block took center stage at the July Chamber luncheon on Thursday, July 23rd at the Butler County Extension Office.
 The troupe of educational puppets performed an abbreviated